Haidarmm/Documentation/content/docs/guide/shortcodes_1/ml.md

 In this example, the explicit feature map emphasizes radial separability with a specific quadratic term ($ 4(x_1^2 + x_2^2) $), while the polynomial kernel considers all possible quadratic combinations of the features.
 This subtle difference in feature representation affects the decision boundary's shape.

 Despite the slight differences in the boundary, both approaches successfully classify the two classes.
-However, the polynomial kernel’s **flexibility** ensures **robustness** across various data distributions, which might not always be achievable with a manually defined feature map.
+However, the polynomial kernel's **flexibility** ensures **robustness** across various data distributions, which might not always be achievable with a manually defined feature map.

 The differences between the two boundaries highlight the balance between flexibility and **specificity** in feature transformation.
 While explicit feature maps can provide elegant solutions for specific problems, kernel methods excel in generality and **adaptability**, making them a cornerstone of modern machine learning techniques.